 Scooting in dogs

-- Anal glands are two little sacs that sit inside the anus.
-They can cause discomfort if they become blocked or infected.
+- Blocked anal glands.
+The anal glands are two little sacs that sit just inside the anus and cause itching and discomfort if they become blocked.

 When to contact your vet